 The Epworth Sleepiness Scale is widely used in the field of sleep medicine as a subjective measure of a patient’s sleepiness.
 The test is a list of eight situations in which you rate your tendency to become sleepy on a scale of 0, no chance of dozing, to 3, severe change of dozing.
 When you finish the test, add the values of your responses.
 Your total score is based on a scale 0-24.
 The scale estimates whether you are experiencing excessive daytime sleepiness that possibly requires medical attention.

-Fill out our Patient Screener and see how sleepy you are.
+Fill out our Patient Screener to identify how sleepy you are.

 Associated Medical Conditions: